-The underlying financial results for the Group (excluding the above FRS102 impacts) show a surplus of £544k.
+The underlying financial results for the Group (excluding the above Pension and Merger related costs) shows a deficit of £277k.

 The balance sheet position has also been significantly impacted by the FRS102 changes, with the main impacts being the move of deferred capital grants from reserves to liabilities, which has increased the College's liabilities in the balance sheet by around £40m to a net liability position.
-This, however, is not a true reflection of the position as the deferred capital grants are not repayable creditors, therefore the true position would be a net asset balance of £30,933k.
+This, however, is not a true reflection of the position as the deferred capital grants are not repayable creditors, therefore the true position would be a net asset balance of £36,121k.